 However, lepers who are still able-bodied are strongly encouraged to join the Alabaster Order, which is composed almost entirely of lepers.
 (The few exceptions are usually people who joined on behalf of a family member with leprosy, who was unable to join the Order personally.)
 It is not a duty, but an honor, to serve in the Alabaster Order.

-It is said that no paladin will rot behind his white mask as long as he shows no cruelty nor cowardice.
+It is said that no paladin will rot as long as he shows neither cruelty nor cowardice.
 And indeed, that sometimes seems to be true.
 There are members of the Alabaster Order who are so ravaged by their disease that they cannot speak except through a stylus, without any lessening of their sword arm.